MicrosoftDocs/security/zero-trust/zero-trust-microsoft-365-copilot.md

 Microsoft 365 E5 includes Microsoft Entra ID P2 licenses.
 Begin implementing Microsoft's [recommended set of Conditional Access and related policies](/microsoft-365/security/office-365-security/identity-access-policies), including:

 - Requiring MFA when sign-in risk is medium or high.
-- Requiring that high risk users change their password (applicable when you are not using passwordless authentication).
+- Requiring that high risk users change their password (applicable when you aren't using passwordless authentication).

 For more information about implementing protection for identity and access based on your licensing plan, see [Increase sign-in security for hybrid workers with MFA](/microsoft-365/solutions/empower-people-to-work-remotely-secure-sign-in).